2010 Millbury tornado: Formation in Wood County & track towards Millbury

-Prior to producing the Millbury tornado, the parent supercell also produced an EF2 tornado north of Liberty Center and an EF1 northwest of Whitehouse.
-At 10:53 p.m.
-EST, a tornado warning was issued by the National Weather Service in Cleveland for Lucas County and northern Wood County after doppler radar indicated rotation.
-At 11:15 p.m., the tornado warning was extended into Ottawa County, and a tornado began along Oregon Road east of Perrysburg at 11:20 p.m.
-At 11:26 p.m., the tornado warning was upgraded after the tornado was confirmed to be on the ground by spotters.
+At 11:26 p.m., the tornado warning previously issued by the NWS at 11:15 P.m. was upgraded after the tornado was confirmed to be on the ground by spotters.
 Moving east-northeastwards with a forward speed of approximately 55 mph, the tornado struck the Friendly Village Trailer Park at EF0 intensity, damaging multiple trailers, flipping one, and downing trees.
 Further east, the tornado entered the Indian Hills Subdivision in Moline.
 Here, the tornado strengthened and gained EF1 intensity, inflicting damage to multiple homes.
 Towards the eastern side of the subdivision, the tornado further strengthened and inflicted EF2 damage to multiple homes, ranging from severe roof damage to the entire collapse of second floors.
 Exiting Moline, the tornado turned to the east and strengthened, destroying two homes at EF3 intensity and leaving another severely damaged.

 EF3 damage to Lake High School.